 Great Ancient Greco-Roman Art Resource

-I was reading a PhD thesis and was pleasantly surprised to learn about the Lexicon Iconographicum Mythologiae Classicae (“Iconographic Lexicon of Classical Mythology”; a.k.a.
+While reading a PhD dissertation, I was pleasantly surprised to learn about the Lexicon Iconographicum Mythologiae Classicae (“Iconographic Lexicon of Classical Mythology”; a.k.a.
 LIMC; 1981-2009).
-It’s a 16-volume encyclopedia of ancient Greek, Roman, and Etruscan art showing historical examples for each deity.
+It is a 16-volume encyclopedia of ancient Greek, Roman, and Etruscan art showcasing historical examples for each deity.
 The books cover gods alphabetically, starting with “Atherion-Eros” and ending with “Thespiades-Zodiacus.”

-The tomes appear to be presented in a series of matched volumes, the first comprising articles describing the art and the second with pictures.
+The tomes are presented in pairs of eight matched volumes, the first comprising articles describing the art and the second with pictures.

-Black and White PDFs of the full series are available on Internet Archive.
-See below for a screenshot of a couple of pages (of many) focusing on Heracles.
+I would LOVE to get physical copies, but they are very expensive.
+Thankfully, there are options.
+First, black and white PDFs of the full series are available on Internet Archive.
+(See below for a screenshot of a couple of pages (of many) focusing on Heracles.)

 https://archive.org/details/limc_20210516/Lexicon%20Iconographicum%20Mythologiae%20Classicae/LIMC%20I-1/